lpf9562/huaweicloud_garbage_classify_competiton/README.md

 As we can see in the picture, the number of each class is not balanced.The max is 736 and the min is 85.
 So we need to make the data balanced.
 We can use minus data up-sampling to make it.The same as the next part-Data augmentation, we can use some python external lib such as keras-datagenerator, imgaug, or some manual functions by yourself.
 Besides, [t-distributed Stochastic Neighbor Embedding(t-SNE)](http://lvdmaaten.github.io/tsne/) is also a good method for data analysis.
 But some problems raised when I use this method, the cpu memory blowed up.
 Maybe the way I used was wrong.
 I wanted to make the data balanced, so I up-sampled minus image data with keras-ImageDataGenerator.
 The number of each class was increased to 10,000.
 But the result accuracy was not improved, reduced instead.
 So it illustrates that large amount of repeating image data can't help.
 ### Data Augmentation
+This a significant part for data processing science.
 There are three kinds of data-aug method I used during the proceed.The first is keras-ImageDataGenerator.
 ```python
 from keras.preprocessing.image import ImageDataGenerator
 datagen = ImageDataGenerator(rescale=1. / 255,#image channels normalization with divided by 255